 “Our cooks were already cooking from scratch, but we needed to look at what they were cooking from scratch.
 It was about doing the right thing for children.
 FFLSH accreditation meant that we could guarantee that we were doing the right thing all the time; not just some of the time.”

 Lorraine Faulds, Senior Officer in Facilities Management Services

-ELC is committed to making sure that cook supervisors and catering assistants equally understand about local food so they can maintain the FFLSH Bronze award.
+ELC is committed to making sure that cook supervisors and catering assistants equally understand about local food so they can maintain the FFLSH Silver award.

 At first, lack of confidence could be a barrier.
 Lorraine says, “We have to work hard to encourage assistants to believe in themselves.
 They might say to me, ‘Oh I couldnae go there’ if I ask them to cover for a cook supervisor in another school.

 “But I say, ‘Yes you could,’ and I break it down into something manageable for them.
 It’s about building good relationships, believing in them, and, in turn, them believing in what you are trying to do.”